Stock chart patterns are everywhere.

-Let me reiterate — every trade is different.
-This is not an exact science.
+But every trade is different.
+It’s not an exact science.
 Sometimes the pattern doesn’t work.
 You WILL take losses as a trader — it’s part of the game.
 My goal is for you to learn to take losses the right way.

 What if the pattern doesn’t play out?
-If you trade conservatively like me, you get out fast.
-Rule #1: cut losses quickly.
+Get out fast.
+Rule #1 is to cut losses quickly.

 Which Patterns Should You Look For?

-As a member of the Trading Challenge: You need to know what patterns I trade and what patterns I don’t.
-Focus on the patterns I and my top students teach.
-I’ve been trading for two decades and teaching for one.
+As a member of the Trading Challenge, you need to know which patterns I trade.
+Focus on the patterns my top students and I teach.
+I’ve been trading for 20+ years and teaching for 10+.

-If you study consistently using the resources my team and I put together, it’s possible to learn the patterns I teach in a few years.
-(The exact amount of time depends on how much you study and how fast you learn.)
+If you study hard, it’s possible to learn the patterns I teach in a few years.
+(It depends on how much you study and how fast you learn.)

 Big picture: Learn as much as possible about every stock chart pattern.

-It takes time and effort.
-YEARS.
 Don’t be fooled into thinking you’ll understand the details and nuances of every pattern in a short time.
-It’s not gonna happen because it’s not an exact science.
+It’s not an exact science.

-So even if you don’t short because you’re a newbie or small account holder, there’s opportunity.
+Even if you don’t short, there’s opportunity.
 You can ride the long side of a short squeeze.
-To be perfectly clear and transparent: I don’t like trading short squeezes.
-They’re too choppy, and you don’t know how long they’ll last.
-But several students report doing well recently.
+Personally, I don’t like trading short squeezes.
+They’re choppy and they move fast.
+But every trader’s different.

-The following is a list of patterns worth knowing.
+Here’s a list of some patterns worth knowing.
 It’s not comprehensive.
 First I’ll give examples of some common chart patterns.
 Then I’ll give examples of a few of my favorite patterns.
-Keep reading as I’ll explain which patterns I’ve been seeing recently.
+And last, I’ll give you some standbys for volatile markets.

 Stock Chart Patterns Worth Knowing

-These stock chart patterns are only a few of the many you should eventually be able to identify.
 Again, I don’t trade every pattern.
 Nor should you.
-Understand the human brain looks for patterns.
 Learning to recognize stock chart patterns can give you an idea of possible outcomes.
 It can help you understand possible future price action.

 Candlestick charts use Japanese candlesticks to represent price movement.
-Steve Nison introduced them to the west in his classic book “Japanese Candlestick Charting Techniques.”
-Most traders I know use candlestick charts for analysis and trading.
+Steve Nison introduced these to the West in his classic chart patterns book, “Japanese Candlestick Charting Techniques.”
+Most traders I know use candlestick charts.

 Learn more about how to read candlestick charts here.
-That post includes chart examples of some of my favorite patterns, as well.
+You’ll see examples of some of my favorite patterns, too.
 This basic diagram will help you with the rest of this post:

 Keep in mind that candlestick charting techniques are a study in and of themselves.
 If you want the ins and outs, read Nison’s book.
 Then study historical charts in different time frames and backtest what you learn.
 And just like all patterns: adapt to the current market.